 An additional alternative to producing cold or hot-stamped labels is to print with metallic inks.
 This produces a matte finish, and is best used in a tinted application.
 Quantities, the type of surface to be printed, and price are all elements that will help identify the best printing process for your project.

 No. 5: Barcodes For Cosmetic Labels

 Barcodes are designed to be scanned electronically, via laser or camera-based systems.
-Information such as product numbers, serial numbers or batch numbers is encoded using barcodes, which enables parties in a supply chain, including retailers, manufacturers and transport providers, to identify and track products.
+Information such as product numbers, serial numbers or batch numbers is encoded using barcodes, which enables parties in a supply chain, including retailers, manufacturers, and transport providers, to identify and track products.
 In general, barcoding is not required for custom cosmetic labels, unless they are for products intended to be sold in a retail setting.
-In that case, UPC (Universal Product Code) barcodes are normally required on the labels themselves or on packaging.
+In that case, UPC (Universal Product Code) barcodes are normally required on the labels themselves or on the packaging.
 Such barcodes track both inventory and product information, both within companies and the global supply chain.

 Originally developed to serve the grocery industry, the UPC can now be found in virtually every area of retail business, including the cosmetic industry.
-The unique 12-digit number could be assigned to each individual product as well as type and quantity of product.
+The unique 12-digit number could be assigned to each individual product as well as the type and quantity of product.
 The number identifies both the product and the vendor selling it.
-The barcode is the optical symbol which displays both the unique set of numbers and bars.
+The barcode is the optical symbol that displays both the unique set of numbers and bars.
 Note: UPC is the most commonly used barcode in the U.S.

 GS1, an international, not-for-profit association, sets standards for barcodes and UPCs, and for a membership fee, will assign a vendor their own codes.
 Once a vendor has purchased these UPC codes, they must assign unique numbers within their assigned range to their products.
 Each variant of a custom cosmetic product — for example the size, the color, or the scent — will need its own UPC code.